-Twelve months is an insufficient period of time to implement a mandatory plan as proposed by the bill.
+The appropriateness of both the Congressional mandate and the period for implementation are questionable.
+First, it would be far more appropriate to follow the Rules Enabling Act process provided by Congress.
+Second, twelve months is an insufficient period of time to implement a mandatory plan as proposed by the bill.
 The bill contemplates a great deal of input from the bar and public but it does not provide enough time to allow effective participation by these groups.
 In many cases a complete revision of local rules and practices would be required and such revisions are normally accomplished after much effort and a longer period of time than provided for in the bill.
-In addition, the requirements in the bill for automation is not feasible under the current five year plan which was approved by Congress.
+In addition, the requirements in the bill for automation are not feasible under the current long range automation plan for the judiciary which was the basis for Congress's approval of our appropriations.

 It is clearly appropriate for each district court to have a specific civil case management plan.
-It is our unequivocal belief that if such a plan is to be a requirement, it is best formulated and implemented by the Judicial Conference.
+It is our unequivocal belief that if such a plan is to be a requirement, it is best for the Judicial Conference to formulate and impose the requirement.